Date of Birth: November 10, 1960.

-The following year, I bullied my parents and my school into allowing me, despite lousy grades, to go to London to cram for the Oxford entrance exams.
-I needed badly to get away from home, to find a little routine and calm.
+The following year, I bullied my school into allowing me, despite lousy grades, to go to London to cram for the Oxford entrance exams.
+I needed badly to get away from home.
 Reading English at Oxford had been my long-time dream, a necessary step, I believed, in becoming a serious writer.

 I lodged in a series of rackety London boarding houses, and scraped through the entrance exams: I was one of the first women accepted by Magdalen College.
 At Oxford, I learned how to work hard.
 In 1982, I graduated with a Double First Class Degree in English, tied for top place in my year.

-After graduation, I moved back to my parents’ apartment in New York, locked myself in my childhood bedroom, took way too many drugs, and tried to write a novel that spiralled into a thousand pages of hermetic babble.
-(The slimmed-down rewrite eventually became Low Tide.)
+After graduation, I moved back to my parents’ apartment in New York, locked myself in my childhood bedroom, took way too many drugs, and tried to write a novel that eventually became Low Tide.

 It was the early 1980s, the Reagan years.
 My old friends were coming down with hepatitis C, dying of AIDs.
 New York was going through its Gilded Age clearances, tenements and welfare hotels were being gentrified into safe space for yuppies (a word that had just been invented).
 The West Side piers that I’d frequented with Stephen Varble were being razed.